myrlund/masters/README.md

 - Localization
 - Chat history

+### New feature proposals

+- Allow users to place arbitrary items in the room (notes, stickers, youtube-videos etc.)
+- Nicknames

 **A start could be to identify which ones are least used, and attempt to stimulate usage of those.**